atooms-mirror/atooms/docs/tutorial/atooms.md

     th.add_callback(fix_missing_cell, th)
 ```

-Note how we have passed the trajectory to the callback to extract the path.
+Note how we have passed the trajectory to the callback to extract the path and cache the cell side (we should perhaps make sure `_cell` was not already defined).

 As a more permanent solution, you can define your own custom trajectory by subclassing `TrajectoryXYZ`.
 First, parse the cell information during the initialization stage (`read_init()`).